particle-iot/docs/src/content/getting-started/machine-learning/machine-learning.md

 # {{title}}

-Particle has teamed up with [Edge Impulse](https://www.edgeimpulse.com/) to provide edge machine learning (ML), artificial intelligence (AI) for the Particle platform, in particular the P2 and Photon 2.
-The faster processor and large RAM and flash memory on these devices are ideal for on-device machine learning.
+Particle has teamed up with [Edge Impulse](https://www.edgeimpulse.com/) to provide edge machine learning (ML), artificial intelligence (AI) for the Particle platform!
+You can create your own models and run them on:

+- P2/Photon 2 (Gen 4 Wi-Fi)
+- M-Som (Gen 4 Cellular and Wi-Fi)
+- B-SoM and Boron (Gen 3 cellular)

 You can find additional projects on the [Edge Impulse ML projects page](https://www.edgeimpulse.com/projects/all?search=particle).

 ## Tutorials

-We have two tutorials available that utilize the Photon 2 and the PDM digital microphone in the [Edge ML Kit](/reference/datasheets/accessories/edge-ml-kit/).
+We have two tutorials available that utilize the PDM digital microphone in the [Edge ML Kit](/reference/datasheets/accessories/edge-ml-kit/).

 ![Photon 2 with Microphone](/assets/images/edge-kit/mic-3.jpeg)